Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 This has the advantage that more test and training data packages can be formed from the data available for this work.
 The number of shots which were combined into one package containing the probability shall be refered to as 'window size'.
 In the following machine learning approaches, in case no window size is mentioned, these models where trained and evaluated with data preprocessed with a window size of 2000.
-This value has been taken from @svm-window-size-vs-step-range, @fnn-window-size-vs-step-range, and @cnn-window-size-vs-step-range because it shows a high accuracy even with a low amount of measurement steps.
+This value has been taken from @svm-window-size-vs-step-range, @fnn-window-size-vs-step-range, and @cnn-window-size-vs-step-range because it shows a high accuracy even with a low amount of measurement steps accross models, allowing for an easier comparison.
 The three following machine learning models have been chosen because the SVM has used in @martinaLearningNoiseFingerprint2022 and had high accuracy distinguishing different quantum computers.
 The feedforward neural net is a standard neural net model which is simple but effective in learning patterns in data.
 The last model, the CNN, has been chosen due to its ability to recognize patterns with its sliding filters.